shonn2nd/themetalab/content/event/11-30-2024-parallel multiple medaitor model with multiple causal antecedents/index.md

   country:

 summary:
 abstract: 'Dr. Shonn Cheng recently conducted an *R U Serious* session for META Lab members via Teams, focusing on advanced mediation analysis techniques.
-This hands-on workshop introduced participants to the PROCESS macro by Dr. Andrew Hayes, demonstrating its application in conducting parallel multiple mediator models and setting up the B matrix.
-Dr. Cheng guided members through interpreting outputs, calculating multiple indirect effects, and presenting results in a clear and structured way.
-The session provided practical tools for analyzing intricate mediation pathways, empowering participants to apply these methods effectively in their research and academic writing.'
+This week's hands-on workshop covered parallel multiple mediator models with multiple causal antecedents, emphasizing the setup and interpretation of the C matrix.
+Dr. Cheng guided members through the process of analyzing complex mediation pathways, calculating multiple indirect effects, and presenting findings clearly and effectively.
+The session equipped participants with practical tools to apply these advanced methods in their research and academic writing.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-11-25T15:00:00Z'
+date: '2024-11-30T13:00:00Z'
-date_end: '2024-11-25T16:00:00Z'
+date_end: '2024-11-30T16:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).